7+ Safest Cookware Brands & Materials for 2024

 Ultimately, my recommendation is to choose which works best for your budget, but know the pros and cons of each option and then decide what works best for you.
-This post has the most up-to-date information for 2020, and I will update it with any changes or new research that comes out in the future.
+This post has the most up-to-date information for the current year, and I will update it with any changes or new research that comes out in the future.

 Don’t Miss These Healthy Cooking Resources

 More Clean Eating Kitchen Favorites

 - Carrot Juice Benefits

 About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition.
 She is a top wellness and food blogger with over 10 million annual visitors to her site.
 Carrie has an incredible story of recovery from chronic illness and is passionate about helping other women transform their health.
 Send Carrie a message through her contact form.

 Note: this post is for informational purposes only and is not intended as medical advice.
 Please consult your healthcare provider for recommendations related to your individual situation.